New world mission fields

 Australia

-Two missionaries from the Asia One Team, currently based in Chiang Mai, Thailand, have been asked to consider relocating to begin outreach based in Brisbane, Queensland, Australia.
+Two missionaries from the Asia One Team, currently based in Chiang Mai, Thailand, have agreed to relocate to begin outreach based in Brisbane, Queensland, Australia.
+Missionaries Matthew Doebler and Peter Janke and their families will be moving to Australia in summer 2024.
 The purpose of this relocation is two-fold – reaching out to the native Australian population with the gospel in conjunction with two of WELS’ partner churches and expanding outreach to a large Chinese population that has immigrated to the area.
 Members from WELS’ sister church in Hong Kong who also immigrated have already started gathering family and friends around the gospel message.
 Both missionaries would remain on the Asia One Team as they continue their work with contacts throughout Asia.

 This comes after WELS World Missions, Asia One Team, Commission on Inter-church Relations (CICR), and Evangelical Lutheran Synod (ELS) representatives visited Australia in December 2023 to explore outreach opportunities.
 They met with two independent Lutheran churches in Brisbane and Maryborough, one of which is a member of the Confessional Evangelical Lutheran Conference (CELC), as well as members of our sister synod in Hong Kong who have immigrated to the area to discuss outreach partnerships.
 View photos from their trip.